 In order to use straw effectively, it is necessary to understand something of how the process works.
 When barley straw is put into water, it starts to decompose and during this process chemicals are released which inhibit the growth of algae.
 Rotting is a microbial process and is temperature dependent, being faster in summer than in winter.
-It may take 6-8 weeks for straw to become active when water temperatures are below 10 °C but only 1-2 weeks when the water is above 20 °C.

-During this period, algal growth will continue unchecked.
+It may take 6-8 weeks for straw to become active when water temperatures are below 10 °C but only 1- 2 weeks when the water is above 20 °C. During this period, algal growth will continue unchecked.

 Once the straw has started to release the chemical it will remain active until it has almost completely decomposed.
-The duration of this period varies with the temperature and the form in which the straw is applied.

-The straw should remain active for between four and six months, after which its activity decreases rapidly.
+The duration of this period varies with the temperature and the form in which the straw is applied and this will be discussed in more detail later.
+The straw should remain active for between four and six months after which activity decreases rapidly.